dd9jn/rfc4880bis/crypto-refresh.md

 These binding signatures may be in either V3 or V4 format, but SHOULD be V4.
 Subkeys that can issue signatures MUST have a V4 binding signature due to the REQUIRED embedded primary key binding signature.

-In the above diagram, if all binding signatures of a subkey have been revoked, the revoked key may be removed, leaving only one key.

 In a V4 key, the primary key MUST be a key capable of certification.
 The subkeys may be keys of any other type.
 There may be other constructions of V4 keys, too.